zsanjay/CRUD-Angular-SpringBoot/README.md

 5. After adding student you are able to see data in Student List where you can delete , update and see details of Student.

+6. The Screen Shot is commited with the Code.

 Thank You.